HummingBytes benchmark · Tested March 2026

 This comparison benchmarks Seedream 5.0 Lite vs Seedream 4.5 across portrait generation, composition quality, typography, structured text, and image editing accuracy.

-In these results, Seedream 4.5 leads in landmark realism, UI mockups, and strict text rendering, while Seedream 5.0 Lite leads most editing tasks and several detail-sensitive generation tests.
+In these results, Seedream 4.5 leads in landmark realism, UI mockups, and small/dense text accuracy, while Seedream 5.0 Lite leads artistic typography, most editing tasks, and several detail-sensitive generation tests.
 Cost and speed are approximately the same, but maximum configured output differs (4.5 up to 4K, 5.0 Lite up to 3K).

 Seedream 5.0 Lite vs Seedream 4.5 (Quick Summary)